fanqingsong/fastapi-hive/docs/index.md

 git clone git@github.com:fanqingsong/fastapi-hive.git
 ```

-Second, install ioc framework library<br/>
+Second, install ioc framework library of this package<br/>
-<small>Note: If just treat it as a library, and want to integrate it into your app, you can just run this command. </small>
+<small>Note: If you just treat it as a library, and want to integrate it into your app, you can just run this command. </small>

 ```bash
 pip3 install .
 ```

-#### install dependency
+#### install dependency packages

 Third, install the required packages for running demo in your local environment (ideally virtualenv, conda, etc.).
 <small>Note: You can reference demo code to make up your own app in anywhere. </small>